 I.L.4.
 Within 60 days of completion of cleanup and closure, the Permittee shall submit to the Director, by registered mail, a certification that the facility has been closed in accordance with R315-15-11.4 of the Utah Administrative Code and the specifications of the approved cleanup and closure plan.
 An independent, Utah-registered professional engineer and the Permittee shall sign the closure certification.

 I.L.5.
-Additional sampling and remediation may be required by the Director to verify that cleanup and closure has been completed according to R315-15 of the Utah Administrative Code.
+The Director may require that the Permittee perform additional sampling or remediation actions to verify that cleanup and closure has been completed according to R315-15 of the Utah Administrative Code.

 I.M.
 Used Oil Handler Certificate